 Many times a victim has no safe haven to go to where they may be safe from their abuser.
 Many are scared for their lives and don’t have the financial resources and supportive network to leave and start a new life.

-Myth #5: Alcohol, drug use, or mental illnesses are usually causes for domestic violence.
+Myth #5: Alcohol, drug use, or mental illnesses are usually caused by domestic violence

 The truth is that alcohol, drug use or mental illness do not cause domestic violence, even though sometimes they may go along with it.
 In general, the cause for domestic violence is when an abuser has learned this behavior and chooses to abuse.